Business Casual for Men: Dress Code Guide (+ Outfit Examples)

 While current fashion trends seem to prefer a slim fit, select it only if it compliments your body type and you feel comfortable.
 Whenever in doubt, choose long-sleeved shirts in a regular fit.

 What about button-down vs. button-up?
 What’s the difference?

 A button-down shirt has buttons that fasten the collar to the body of the shirt.
 A button-up shirt, on the other hand, has a stiffer collar and may use a plastic shirt stay to keep the collar in place.

 Which reminds me — tuck your shirt in!
 An untucked shirt has no business being in a business casual outfit.
 And unless you’re wearing a tie, leave your top two buttons of your shirt undone (unless that shows too much skin or chest-hair; then just leave the top one undone).

 On your bottom half, you want to wear either dress pants or business casual chinos.
 Make sure your pants fit well and don’t crease too much around the ankles.
 Go for a no-break to half-break.

 The break is the fold or creasing of the fabric where your pant leg meets your shoe.

-There’s a thin difference between a no-break well-fitting pair of pants and pants that are too short.
-So ensure you have a good tailor at hand to alter your dress pants.
+There’s a thin difference between a no-break, well-fitting pair of trousers and pants that are too short.
+So ensure you have a good tailor at hand to alter your dress slacks.